 were all developed by the expert:

-Alex Krulikowski, ETI's president, has a degree in vocational technology and over 30 years of experience using GD&T on the job.
+Alex Krulikowski, ETI's founder, has a degree in vocational technology and over 30 years of experience using GD&T on the job.
 Alex has taught geometric dimensioning and tolerancing to tens of thousands through his workshops and training products.
 If you want to learn GD&T, learn from the expert.

 ETI Provides More GD&T Training Options Than Any Other Company

 Request a training quote

 ETI's products are used by companies and educational institutions around the globe because they know that they are the most professional and comprehensive on the market.